adhityaswami/Moon/_posts/2018-12-17-deepfuse_plus.md

 ## The Results

-Quantitatively, our network performs at par or better than other algorithms in literature in terms of both PSNR and SSIM.
+Quantitatively, our network outperforms HDR fusion methods by upto 14% in terms of PSNR.

 ![Quantitative](/assets/img/quantitativeresult.png)